treosh/lighthouse-ci-action/CONTRIBUTING.md

 # How to Contribute

-First of all, thank you for your interest in `lighthouse-actions`!
+First of all, thank you for your interest in `treosh/lighthouse-ci-action`!
 We'd love to accept your patches and contributions!

 ### Setup